RTÉ News: Six One

-RTÉ News: Six One is the evening news programme broadcast on Irish television channel RTÉ One at 6:01pm.
-The bulletin airs until 7pm on Monday to Friday and until 6:30pm on Saturday and Sunday, when it is styled as RTÉ News and Sport.
+RTÉ News: Six One is RTÉ's early evening news programme broadcast on the Irish television channels RTÉ One and RTÉ News at 6:01pm.
+The bulletin airs until 7pm on weekdays and until 6:30pm on weekends, when it is styled as RTÉ News and Sport.
 Six One airs after Nuacht RTÉ (news in Irish), which airs at 5:40pm, and The Angelus at 6pm.

-It is co-presented by Caitríona Perry and David McCullagh, the former co-presenter of current affairs programme Prime Time, and is presented by Ray Kennedy on weekends.
+It is co-presented by Sharon Tobin and rotating presenters after David McCullagh, the former co-presenter of current affairs programme Prime Time, departed the programme in October 2025.

 The programme is produced by RTÉ News and Current Affairs, a division of Raidio Teilifis Éireann.